 If you get a fail result, the driving prohibition police can issue will be for 90 days.

 If police give you an immediate roadside prohibition, they will also impound your vehicle (have it towed).
 You will be required to pay for the towing and storage.
 You must also pay penalties and fees, and participate in driver safety programs.
 As well, your vehicle insurance premiums may increase.

 Yes.
-Under BC’s driving laws, if the police have reasonable grounds to believe a driver’s ability to drive is affected by alcohol or a drug, they can issue a 24-hour roadside prohibition.
+Under BC’s driving laws, police can issue a 24-hour roadside prohibition if they have reasonable grounds to believe a driver’s ability to drive is affected by alcohol or a drug.
 They do not have to test your blood-alcohol level.
 If you disagree, you can ask for a breath test on a roadside screening device.
 But if you get a warn or fail result on the screening device, police can use it to issue an immediate roadside prohibition or to hold you for a criminal investigation.

-To ask for the review, you fill in an application form available at any ICBC driver licensing office.
+To ask for the review, you can fill in an application form at any ICBC driver licensing office or apply online.
 You must also pay a fee that depends on whether you make your case in writing or orally.
 A decision will usually be made within 21 days of when you got the prohibition notice.
 The grounds to dispute the prohibition vary depending on the type of prohibition.
 The possible defences are not limited to the grounds to dispute.
 An expert on police procedure may be available through a lawyer to provide evidence in your case.
 Close to a quarter of immediate roadside prohibitions are revoked (cancelled) on review.